LaunchCodeEducation/lchs/src/appendices/classrooms/replit-classroom.rst

    Classroom dashboard.

-Clicking on a class brings up a list of assignments and projects that your teacher has prepared for you.
+Clicking on a class box brings up a list of assignments and projects that your teacher has prepared for you.

 .. figure:: figures/replit-assignment-list.png